Research and Development Exception for the Virginia Conflict of Interest Act

 4. VCU files an annual report with the Secretary of the Commonwealth, no later than December 31 of each year, disclosing each open contract entered into subject to this provision as well as additional details outlined within the law.

 The president will submit an annual report to the Board of Visitors by December 1 of each year, disclosing each open contract entered into subject to the C8 exception within the Act as well as additional details outlined within the law.
-An annual report of open contracts under the C8 exception, as required under the Act, will be prepared by the Office of Research Integrity and Ethics and forwarded to the Office of the President for filing with 1) the Board of Visitors by December 1 and 2) the Secretary of the Commonwealth by December 31.
+An annual report of open contracts under the C8 exception, as required under the Act, will be prepared by the Conflict of Interest in Research Program, which is housed in the Research Integrity and Ethics office and forwarded to the Office of the President for filing with 1) the Board of Visitors by December 1 and 2) the Secretary of the Commonwealth by December 31.

 1. Employees who have a personal interest in a business that proposes a research and development contract with VCU are responsible for reporting their own interests, as well as those held by any member of their immediate family, in the Activity and Interest Reporting System (AIRS).
 The disclosure must fully describe the personal interest and its relationship to current or proposed research.
 The employee is also responsible for disclosing and obtaining permission for the business relationship according to school or departmental requirements.